Serzh-Koster/harvest-optimizer/README.md

 ## How to use

 1. Download the project archive (`Code` button -> `Download ZIP`) and extract it to your computer.
-2. Open the `CONTROL_PANEL.html` file in any web browser.
+2. In the photo_lab folder, open the file `CONTROL_PANEL.html` in any convenient browser.
 3. Play with the sliders — the panel is intuitive and shows the result immediately.

 ## Compatibility